Th0ught09/QScores-Archiver/README.md

 which we refer to as "the paper" throughout this document.

-The software also includes implementations of nonparameterised models, Huffman coding, and interpolative coding as separate C++ classes.
+The software also includes implementations of static codes, Huffman coding, and interpolative coding as separate C++ classes.
 See these papers or books for further details:

 * I. H. Witten, A. Moffat, and T. C. Bell.
 "Managing Gigabytes", 1999, Second. edition, Morgan Kaufmann.
 * A. Moffat and L. Stuiver.
 "Binary Interpolative Coding for Effective Index Compression".
 Information Retrieval 3(1): 25-47 (2000).